hlsshackclub/ezdrawing/README.md

 A drawing library intended to be as simple to use as possible.
 For teaching purposes.
+Has both a pygame and a tk backend.